 Will my noble friend do her best to ensure that rail services to Lincoln remain as good as possible, so that we can all take up the invitation given to us recently to visit my noble friend Lord Cormack and take up the lavish hospitality I know he wants to give us?

-If I can take the noble Baroness back to the north-east, is she aware that the sort of problems raised by my noble friend are endemic in public transport throughout the north-east?
+If I can take the noble Baroness back to the north-east, is she aware that the sorts of problems raised by my noble friend are endemic in public transport throughout the north-east?
 It has the highest level of unemployment and having a good public transport system to enable people to travel round the whole region is essential to get those figures down.
 What are the Government planning to do to improve public transport throughout the whole region?

 My Lords, I agree that we need to invest in our public transport to enable people to get to work on time.
 Between 2015 and 2020 we are investing more than £13 billion to improve connections across the north to get people to work and to visit family and friends.
 We have also seen recent announcements for the Tyne and Wear Metro in the previous Budget and investments in roads to deliver that commitment.